 - Veteran-Directed Home and Community Based Services (VD-HCBS)

-We will look at IHSS and VD-HCBS in detail in next articles.
+We will look at IHSS and VD-HCBS in detail in the next few articles.
 The Independence Center provides home health care guidance and services for the IHSS and VD-HCBS Participant Directed models.

 The Independence Center Can Help

 The Independence Center (The IC) is a home health agency in Colorado that provides both Traditional Directed Services and Participant Directed Services, including Veteran Directed services.
 Not only does The IC provide LTSS, but it can help you navigate the system for obtaining LTSS.
-If you have any questions, please contact our Home Health Office Administrator at 719-471-8181, ext.
-130.
+If you have any questions, please contact us at 719-471-8181.